CPHS/OPHS Glossary of Terms

 Data that has been stripped of all elements (including but not limited

-to personal identifiers and codes with subsequent code key) that
+to personal identifiers and codes with subsequent code key) that might

-the identity of the subject.
+of the subject.

 De-identified Data (under HIPAA):